prio-data/views_pipeline/documentation/pipeline_documentation.md

 - Jeffreys Divergence: A measure of the difference between two probability distributions, emphasizing sensitivity to small changes in probability.
 - Jenson-Shannon Divergence: Quantifies the similarity between two probability distributions by measuring the average divergence of each from their average, providing a symmetric measure of similarity.

+*Thus far for the production models, we only have MSE in the code though*

 ## Online Evaluation / Drift Detection
+We are development an alertgate package that can be pip installed.

+The results of the drift detection (alert gate) will also be logged on Weights & Biases.
 ### Check Input Data

 ### Check Output Data